drklrd/github-repo-language/README.md

 * Select the cloned or extracted directory (which directly contains manifest.json file inside)
 * Thats all !
 Now whenever you open Github Repository page, this should be doing its job.

+### If you want to add your language

+Its super-easy to add other language resource.
+Just head over to js/resources.js and add link to an image.